vvlooking/research-impact/website/analyze-data-collaboration.md

 ## Collaborating Authors

 Calculate the number of unique co-authors across publications by running the following script.
-Update the file path for `file_name.xlsx`.
+Update the file path for `file_name.xlsx` and update the faculty names to exclude under `faculty_exclude`.

 ```r
 # Load libraries